hectorproko/DEPLOYING-APPLICATIONS-INTO-KUBERNETES-CLUSTER/Project22_Steps.md

       protocol: TCP
 EOF
 ```
-We should have a YAML file named nginx-pod.yaml with the necessary specifications for the Pod.
+We should have a YAML file named nginx-pod.yaml with the necessary specifications for the **Pod**.
 It defines a single container running the latest version of the nginx image, named **nginx-pod**.
 Port 80 is exposed using the TCP protocol.

-To create the Pod we apply the manifest using `kubectl`
+To create the **Pod** we apply the manifest using `kubectl`
 ```css
 kubectl apply -f nginx-pod.yaml pod/nginx-pod created <<< output